 Who can go

-Mexico has had some of the world's loosest border restrictions with anyone allowed to travel by air for business or leisure.
+Mexico has had some of the world’s loosest border restrictions since the pandemic with anyone allowed to travel by air for business or leisure.

 What are the restrictions?

-Travelers to the country must complete a health declaration form and scan the QR code it generates on arrival.
 There is no need to take a test before departure or undertake any form of quarantine.
-Those concerned they may have symptoms should ask for the Sanidad Internacional health organization.
+Those concerned they might have symptoms should ask for the Sanidad Internacional health organization.

 What’s the Covid situation?